SIDDHARTH-S-001/Autonomous_Room_Cleaning_Robot/README.md

 # auto_clean

-This project is a miniature room cleaning robot.
+This project is an autonomous room cleaning robot.
 The CAD Model has been designed in Autodesk Fusion 360 and later exported as URDF using the Fusion2URDF Plugin.

 <h3>CAD</h3>
 <br>https://a360.co/3GqUmmx</br>